-Canonical announced its Ubuntu Core OS is now compatible with the Arm SystemReady IR system specification, enabling security best practices across connected devices.
+Ubuntu Core now compatible with the Arm SystemReady IR systems specification

 In addition, the OS has achieved the PSA Certified Level 1.
 Ubuntu Core is a minimal version of the Ubuntu OS designed specifically for use on embedded devices, IoT devices, and other similar applications.
 It is a lightweight and secure Linux-based operating system that is optimized for efficiency and performance.